nicoaira/CAS-EXPAR-Designer/README.md

 | Sensitivity | 67.7% | 70.6%       | 87.3%      |
 | Specificity | 80.4% | 77.5%       | 90.2%      |

-*Deep-EXPAR is still being improved, so the accuracy of this model could improve in the future.
+*Deep-EXPAR is still being improved, so the accuracy of this model could increase in the future.